 Let’s discuss real estate novation.
-Like many things within the world of real estate, novation can be complex to understand.
+Like many things within the world of real estate, novation can be complex.
 Not only can it become difficult to understand, it’s also very important to grasp for your real estate career.
-Luckily in this article we put together everything you need to know about real estate novation.
-Today, we’ll break down novation, when it and how it occurs, and of course what you need to know for your real estate exam.
+Luckily in this article, we put together everything you need to know about real estate novation.
+Today, we’ll break down novation, when it and how it occurs, and of course, what you need to know for your real estate exam.

 What is Real Estate Novation?

 Novation is the procedure in which an original contract is terminated and replaced with a new one.
 The legal process of novation makes it possible to transfer all contract benefits and liabilities from previous parties to a set of new ones.
 In plain terms, it’s a simple way to replace an old contract with a new one while maintaining most or all of its original properties.